comsystan/comsystanj/description/sig-description.md

 - Optional surrogate data conversion
 - Ref.: Oppenheim & Schafer, Discrete-Time Signal Processing, Ed.3, Pearson, 2010

+### Cut out
+- Cutting out of a sub-signal
+- The range of the sub-signal is selected with the data value indices
+- A range outside of the original signal is filled up with NaNs
+- Signals should be opened with the CSAJ Signal Opener

 ### Detect QRS peaks
 - Detects QRS peaks and peak to peak intervals of ECG data
 - Based on the OSEA algorithm